 There is also the option to watch the birds come together at sunset.
 At the Hickling Broad Nature Reserve, you can see lots of marsh harriers and even some common cranes near Stubb Mill.
-You may be able to catch the starlings putting on a show (murmuration) at RSPB Strumpshaw Fen.
+RSPB Strumpshaw Fen is another good bird watching spot during the winter.
 At the RSPB Buckenham Marshes, there are thousands of rooks and crows.

 #5 Catch a Show